worthingtonse/salespoint/README.md

 If the user wanted the coins sent to their skywallet, then the user will be told to check their skywallet and given the guid that was included .

 Support information and direction on how to procceed should be included on this page.

+## 11 Able to sell other products besides CloudCoin such as RAIDA Mail, RAIDA Data, RAIDA Directory and more.
+## 12 Able to send CloudCoins to Skywallet Accounts of RAIDA Admins.
+And Tell RAIDA that they are funded.

 # LINKS